This picture is of the Bible Wheel of Fortune spinner game I made out of a cardboard box and my cake.

 *Brad-for your spinner

-I went out to my husband's shop and rooted around for some spray paint.
-I began to notice that my children had gotten into all the spray paint and used it up.
-And even better, the spray nozzles were missing off of everyone of them.
-After some looking I finally found some brown spray paint.
-Out into the yard I went and sprayed the box.
+Use spray paint to paint your small cardboard box.
 I just sprayed the front and top.
-I left the sides and back white.
+I left the sides and the back of the cardboard box white.
 I let it dry for a little bit and then took it inside.
 I grabbed 2 pieces of red construction paper and taped it to the top and front of the box.
 I printed out the Bible Wheel of Fortune template for the front of the box and used decorative scissors to cut around it.
 I taped that on top of the red construction paper on the front of the box.
 Then I printed out the wheel spinner and cut it out.
 I laminated the wheel and the arrow.
 I put a brad through the arrow, wheel and box.
 I just used a push pin to make my hole first and then pushed the brad through it.

 *If you are not able to laminate, then try gluing or taping the template to a round cutout piece of cardboard.
 You might want to make the spinner out of cardboard too if you go that route.